Project Work

 Guiding questions:

-How did the members decide on an appropriate setting
+1. How did the members decide on an appropriate setting for their

 photograph?

-How did the group members decide on the contents of
+2. How did the group members decide on the contents of the photo?

 5. How did the group prepare for the presentation?